DeiC-HPC/cotainr/doc/development/index.rst

 Contributing to `cotainr`
 -------------------------

-All contributions, including bug reports, bug fixes, documentation, new features are welcome.
+All contributions, including bug reports, bug fixes, documentation, and new features are welcome.

+`cotainr` is free and open source software licensed under the `European Union Public License (EUPL) 1.2 <https://joinup.ec.europa.eu/collection/eupl/introduction-eupl-licence>`_.
+See the `LICENSE <https://github.com/DeiC-HPC/cotainr/blob/main/LICENSE>`_ file for details about your rights and obligations when using and contributing to `cotainr`.

 Feedback & bug reports
 ~~~~~~~~~~~~~~~~~~~~~~